K-Dramas To Watch In April 2017 — What Korean Dramas Should You Check Out This Month?

 Though the aforementioned have already concluded, there are many K-dramas currently airing worth watching especially the phenomenal You Are Too Much and the very entertaining Radiant Office.
 However, K-drama fans will need to catch up on what is airing now as we are technically midway through the second season of K-dramas for 2017.
 That means there won’t be many K-dramas ending and new ones debuting.

 However, there are some K-dramas worth noting that will either end or debut.
 As always, the ending K-dramas will be listed first followed by the debuting.
-So without further adieu, here are the K-dramas fans should be keeping an eye out for this month.
+So without further ado, here are the K-dramas fans should be keeping an eye out for this month.

 K-Dramas Ending This Month